-However, on 11 March 2020, as part of the package of measures to combat the COVID-19 virus, the FPC announced a reduction in the UK CCyB to 0% with immediate effect.
+However, on 11 March 2020, as part of a package of measures to support the economy from the impact of the COVID-19 virus, the FPC announced a reduction in the UK CCyB to 0% with immediate effect.
 The FPC expects to maintain the 0% rate for at least 12 months, so that any subsequent increase would not take effect until March 2022 at the earliest.